narkiss-lefler/C-Compiler/README.md

 These stages form the core algorithm of the assembler.

-Pre-Processing:
+Pre-Processing
+-
 The pre-assembler reads the source file line by line and identifies macro definitions.
 If a macro is identified, the lines of the macro are added to a macro table and replaced in the source file.

-First Pass:
+First Pass
+-
 The first pass identifies symbols (labels) and assigns them numerical values representing their corresponding memory addresses.

-Second Pass:
+Second Pass
+-
 In the second pass, the assembler generates the final machine code, replacing operation names with their binary equivalents and symbol names with their assigned memory locations.

 Prerequisites
+-
 In order to run the program, ensure that you have the following prerequisites installed:
 - GCC compiler
 - Ubuntu system (but others will also work)

 Installation
+-
 Clone the repository
 Change to the project directory: cd C-Compiler
 Run Makefile to compile the program